Electra: Murder of Agamemnon

 Electra was absent from Mycenae when her father, King Agamemnon, returned from the Trojan War.
-When he came back, he brought with him his war prize, the Trojan princess Cassandra, who had already borne him twin sons.
-Upon their arrival, Agamemnon and Cassandra were murdered, by either Clytemnestra herself, her lover Aegisthus, or both.
+When he came back he brought with him his war prize, the Trojan princess Cassandra, who had already borne him twin sons.
+Upon their arrival Agamemnon and Cassandra were murdered, by either Clytemnestra, her lover Aegisthus, or both.
 Clytemnestra held righteous resentment for her husband for sacrificing their eldest daughter, Iphigenia, to the goddess Artemis in exchange for a fair wind so that he could set sail for Troy.
-In some versions of this story, Iphigenia was saved by the goddess at the last moment.
+In some versions of this story Iphigenia was saved by the goddess at the last moment.

-Eight years later, Electra returned home from Athens at the same time as her brother, Orestes.
+Eight years later Electra returned home from Athens at the same time as her brother, Orestes.
 (Odyssey, iii.
 306; X. 542).
 According to Pindar (Pythia, xi.
-25), Orestes was saved either by his old nurse or by Electra from being killed by his mother, and was taken to Phanote on Mount Parnassus, where King Strophius took charge of him.
+25), Orestes was saved either by his old nurse or by Electra from being killed by his mother and was taken to Phanote on Mount Parnassus, where King Strophius took charge of him.
 When Orestes was twenty, the Oracle of Delphi ordered him to return home and avenge his father's death.

 Murder of Clytemnestra

-According to Aeschylus, Orestes recognized Electra's face before the tomb of Agamemnon, where both had gone to perform rites to the dead, and they arranged how Orestes should accomplish his revenge.
-Orestes and his friend Pylades, son of King Strophius of Phocis and Anaxibia, killed Clytemnestra and Aegisthus (in some accounts with Electra helping).
+Aeschylus

+In Libation Bearers, a play in the Oresteia trilogy by Athenian playwright Aeschylus, Orestes returns to Argos with his cousin Pylades to exact revenge on his mother.
+When he goes to perform rites at the tomb of Agamemnon he sees Electra offering libations.
+Electra is relieved and excited to see him, as she despises Clytemnestra and her living situation.
+The pair then arrange how Orestes should accomplish the act.
+Orestes and Pylades first kill Aegisthus, drawing Clytemnestra into the room where she is then ambushed and killed.

+In the play Electra is unsure of her own ability to avenge her father, though she is certain in her conviction that revenge is necessary.
+This version posits that she is a confused participant in the murder of her mother.
+She turns to her brother to take the role of avenger, uncertain or unwilling to kill Clytemnestra herself.

+Sophocles

+Sophocles' Electra is much more imposing than Aeschylus' character.
+She is consumed by hatred in reaction to her father's death, a far cry from the more reluctant Aeschylus interpretation.
+Sophocles' Electra is also uncontrollably saddened by her father's murder, which serves only to further her desire for revenge.
+Furthermore, she is borderline hysterical to avenge her father.
+This suggests that Electra was more attached to Agamemnon than to Clytemnestra.
+In this version of events, Electra and Orestes are equal partners in Clytemenestra's murder.
+Sophocles also goes as far as to present a more philosophical side of Electra.
+She confronts her mother about the morality of her actions, where she is presented with a logical defense of the murder by Clytemnestra.
+Electra rejects this colder view of the death of her father, focusing on the act of murder rather than the circumstances around the event.
+Electra goes as far as to show complete contempt for Clytemenestra, a unique feature of this interpretation.